 Difficult Terrain: Characters who are on muddy or rocky ground, in snow, on shifting sand or surf, or in extreme weather suffer a -2 penalty to all attack and defense rolls.
 This penalty may increase to -4 or -6 for incredibly difficult environments.
 These bonuses are negated if both combatants are equally hindered by the environment.

 Invisible or Hidden: Characters who are invisible or hidden get a +10 bonus to all attack rolls.

 Multiple Attackers: Each additional attacker (up to five) gives all attackers a +1 bonus to attack rolls.

 Paralyzed/Sleeping: Attacking a character who is paralyzed or asleep grants an automatic hit and automatic max damage to the attacker.
 This attack always frees/awakens the defendant.

-Restrained: Characters who are restrained cannot attack, and cannot use agility to defend.
+Restrained: Characters who are restrained cannot attack, and defens using only their Endurance die code

-Surprised: Characters who are surprised do not use the agility to defend.
+Surprised: Characters who are surprised can not use their agility modifier to defend.

 Special Combat Results

 - If the attack roll is twice the defense roll, it is considered a critical strike, and the damage total is doubled.